Judging Process

 All entries will be reviewed by a panel of judges and shortlisted against the judging criteria.
 We will advise those successful or unsuccessful within four weeks of the closing date.

-This format for this stage in the process varies depending on the category that you are being judged against.
+The process for this stage depends on the category that you are being judged against.

-Team and Organisation categories (excluding Best Contact Centre Culture) finalists will be invited to attend a virtual panel judging session.
+- Team and organisation categories (excluding Best Contact Centre Culture) finalists will be invited to attend a virtual panel judging session lasting one hour.

 – Introduction to the judges